|

 But that is fine with Paul.
 He

 was Paul not ashamed?
-Because
+It is

-he says “ I know whom I have believed, and am convinced that He is able
+because he says “I know whom I have believed, and am convinced that He

-to guard what I have entrusted to Him for that day”.
+is able to guard what I have entrusted to Him for that day”.

-important in the life of a believer.
+in the life of a believer.
 The

 more “we know of Jesus and are convinced” in our hearts of Him, the